 6. It may be the case that you have already carried out a waste classification test and only need a WAC test and in this case you would need to provide us with the previous lab analysis results and we can carry out the WAC test for you

-7. We can turnaround our waste classificaation tests and WAC tests in Nottingham and the East and West Midlands within days of your initial enquiry allowing you to stick to schedules and minimise any disruption to your project
+7. We can turnaround our waste classification tests and WAC tests in Nottingham and across England within days of your initial enquiry allowing you to stick to schedules and minimise any disruption to your project

 8. If you're simply looking for more information about our WAC testing or our company then complete the form on our contact page and we will endeavour to respond to your enquiry in a timely manner